 - Politically-related hashtags were more limited than other issues, with only four particularly active hashtags tracked during the time period.
 This included #KenyaAt50 – celebration of Kenya’s independence – and the competing #SickAt50

 Our animated map illustrates geo-located tweets in a 24 hour period across the continent’s 20 largest cities.

 We have a track record of delivering pan-African and regional programmes right across the continent for high-profile individuals, multi-national investors and campaigning organisations.
-To find out more, visit our Africa page.
+To find out more, visit our Global Issues page.